withastro/astro/CONTRIBUTING.md

 1. Ctrl+Shift+P (CMD+Shift+P on OSX) opens the command palette.
 2. Select **TypeScript: Open TS Server log**.

-If you've never openned the TS Server log before, you'll first need to enable logging and restart the TSServer.
+If you've never opened the TS Server log before, you'll first need to enable logging and restart the TSServer.
 The command will prompt you to do this if needed

 > Hint: TSServer's logs are really noisy, even at the lowest level.
 Make sure to disable other plugins when working on the TS Plugin.
 Alternatively, grepping for "Astro Plugin" can help